takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## Extra: Directed graph
 This is a directed graph [*2](#footnote2) that represents the structural elements and their relationships, associated with the Booking context and the Transport network context.
-This graph allows you to view the relationships between elements in various layouts.
+This graph allows you to view the element relationships in various layouts.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/directed_graph/directed_graph.html" title="Directed graph of structural elements and their relationships"><img src="./directed_graph/directed_graph.jpg" /></a>